ALDOHM16/PythonIntro/README.md

 [TOC]

 # Install Anaconda
-The first think that you have to do is download Anaconda to be able to work whit Jupiter , the links is down https://www.anaconda.com/
+The first think that you have to do is download Anaconda to be able to work whit Jupiter , the links here: https://www.anaconda.com/
 ## Introduction on Python, how to write code, and run it
 ## How to manage varibles, lists, dictionaries.